+Competing interests

+The authors declare that they have no conflict of interest.

+Acknowledgements

-Competing interests The authors declare that they have no conflict of interest.
-Acknowledgements 645 We thank Prof. Robert Kaptein for the outstanding and inspirational research that he and his group contributed to the field of PAS domains and photoreceptors via their pioneering studies of the Photoactive Yellow Protein.
-We additionally thank Amy Zhou and other members of the Gardner laboratory for their constructive comments on this research.
-Financial support This research was supported by NSF grant MCB 1818148 (to KHQ) and NIH Grant T34 GM007639 (supporting ( Deleted: has been 650 LPM). ( Deleted: ).
+We thank Prof. Robert Kaptein for the outstanding research that he and his group contributed to the field of PAS domains and photoreceptors via their pioneering studies of the Photoactive Yellow Protein.
+We additionally thank members of the Gardner laboratory for their constructive comments on this research.

+Financial support

+This research has been supported by NSF grant MCB 1818148 (to KHG).